 Scholarships and grants are available to eligible students from federal, state and local sources through the Financial Aid Office.
-It is important that a student submit his/her financial aid application as early as possible since the verification process may be lengthy.
+It is important that a student submit his/her financial aid application as early as possible since the Financial Aid process generally takes 2-3 weeks to complete.
 Referrals to local agencies for additional support may be made, and referral information is provided through the Financial Aid Office.